 A two-step process is necessary when the prevailing or expected ambient and operational conditions are beyond the safe holdover time performance capabilities of just a Type I fluid.
-In this case, deicing is accomplished using heated SAE AMS 1424/1 Type I fluid, but it is immediately followed by an application of a qualified SAE AMS 1428/1 Type II, III or IV anti-icing fluid (as appropriate) to provide the necessary holdover time protection.
+In this case, deicing is accomplished using heated SAE Type I, but it is immediately followed by an application of a fully qualified SAE AMS 1428/1 Type II, III or IV anti-icing fluid (as appropriate) to provide the necessary holdover time protection.